thiagoesteves/jellyfish/README.md

 end
 ```

 ## Generating Appup files

 When building releases for hot code upgrades in umbrella applications, there's a known issue where the first release call after a version change doesn't properly update all the applications within the umbrella.
-This can result in missing or incorrect appup files.
+This can result in missing files.
 For proper appup file generation, follow these steps:

 1. Build the initial release:
 ```bash